IS IT DIZZINESS OR VERTIGO?

 Dizziness is often confused or used interchangeably.
-Feeling dizzy involves unsteadiness, light-headedness, uneasiness or fatigue whereas episodes of vertigo symptoms of spinning,sensation of movement or whirling can occur when one is not actually moving.
+Feeling dizzy involves unsteadiness, light-headedness, uneasiness or fatigue, whereas episodes of vertigo symptoms of spinning, the sensation of movement or whirling can occur when one is not actually moving.

-Head movements and maneuvers such as Epley, Semont, Foster, and Brandt-Daroff techniques are often employed in diagnosis and treatment for vertigo
+Head movements and maneuvers such as Epley, Semont, Foster, and Brandt-Daroff techniques are often employed to diagnose and treat vertigo.

-We use peripheral vision as in our driving vision importantly automatically to maintain a stable spatial world in which to position ourselves to look around and see in line of sight with central vision.
-The two visual systems work together, one giving stable spatial structure and the other gives central vision detail.
+We use peripheral vision as in our driving vision, importantly automatically maintaining a stable spatial world to position ourselves to look around and see in the line of sight with central vision.
+The two visual systems work together, giving stable spatial structure and giving central vision detail.
+Eye muscle imbalances can add stress to the visual system.

-A mismatch can occur between reality and the signals your eyes, inner ears, and sense of touch are sending your brain
+A mismatch can occur between reality, and the signals your eyes, inner ears, and sense of touch send your brain.

 The four classic symptoms are vertigo, tinnitus, a feeling of fullness or pressure in the ear, and fluctuating hearing or hearing loss.

-If the vestibular nerve has been damaged eg by a viral infection causing conditions jointly known as vestibular neuronitis, vestibular neuritis or labyrinthitis the result can be an infection of the vestibular nerve in the inner ear.
-As the vestibular nerve becomes inflamed, control and sense of balance can suffer eg chronic dizziness.
+If the vestibular nerve has been damaged by a viral infection causing conditions jointly known as vestibular neuronitis, vestibular neuritis or labyrinthitis, the result can be an infection of the vestibular nerve in the inner ear.
+As the vestibular nerve becomes inflamed, control and sense of balance can suffer, e.g. chronic dizziness.
 Vestibular blocking agents are sometimes used.

-If no stroke or hypertension the most common peripheral form is benign paroxysmal positional vertigo (BPPV).
+The most common peripheral form is benign paroxysmal positional vertigo (BPPV) if no stroke or hypertension.

 The Head impulse is used as certain rapid eye movements can indicate a problem in the semicircular canals of the inner ear.